 The first step to improving your college admissions chances is understanding the level of preparation and achievement your college choices are looking for.
-Learn about the qualities colleges value and how to strengthen your preparation for college.
+Learn about the qualities colleges value and how to improve your college preparation.
 You can become a stronger candidate for admission and increase your admissions chances.
 Read more in each category below:

 - Challenge Yourself: Show Colleges You're Ready

 - How Do You Get Into an Honors Class?

 - Get Credit with Advanced Placement

 - The SAT: What You Need to Know

 - The ACT: What You Need to Know